GorbagWallet/gorbag-wallet/README.md

 ## About Gorbag Wallet

 Gorbag Wallet is a browser extension that provides secure access to the Gorbagana network and other compatible blockchains.
-Key features include:

-- **Multi-network support**: Works with both Gorbagana and Solana networks
+Built with security and usability in mind, it offers a comprehensive suite of features for managing your digital assets.

+## 🚀 Key Features

+### 🔐 **Security First**
-- **Secure storage**: Advanced encryption for private keys
+- Advanced encryption for private keys
-- **Token management**: View and manage multiple tokens
-- **Transaction capabilities**: Send, receive, and swap assets
-- **User-friendly interface**: Intuitive design for both beginners and advanced users
-- **Security features**: Password protection with configurable auto-lock timers
+- Password protection with configurable auto-lock timers

-### Features
+- Secure transaction signing

-- Wallet creation and import functionality
+- Seed phrase backup and recovery

+### 🌐 **Multi-Network Support**
+- Native support for Gorbagana and Solana networks
+- Seamless network switching
+- Cross-chain compatibility

+### 💰 **Token Management**
 - Multi-token support with real-time price tracking
-- Secure transaction signing
-- Network switching between Gorbagana and Solana
-- Portfolio value tracking
+- Portfolio value tracking across networks
 - Token hiding functionality
+- Detailed token information and analytics

+### 🔄 **Transaction Capabilities**
+- Send and receive multiple token types
 - Swap capabilities through integrated DEX
+- Transaction history tracking
+- Real-time balance updates

+### 🎨 **User Experience**
+- Intuitive interface for both beginners and advanced users
+- Responsive design optimized for all screen sizes
+- Smooth animations and transitions
+- Multi-language support

 ### Technical Stack